Emma Kimiläinen: Motorsport

+In 2024, she is competing in the UIM E1 World Championship, an electric boat racing series.
+Kimiläinen is a member of Team Brady, owned by retired American football player Tom Brady.
+Her teammate is powerboat racer Sam Coleman.

 Personal life

-Alongside her racing, Kimiläinen also works as a radio and television host – most notably producing Finland's Worst Driver for MTV3.
+Alongside her racing, Kimiläinen works as a radio and television host – most notably producing Finland's Worst Driver for MTV3.
+She has also appeared on the Finnish versions of Dancing with the Stars and The Masked Singer.

 She was married to Timo Liuski between 2012 and 2021, with a daughter born in 2013.
 She is currently in a relationship with former Finnish footballer Sami Hyypiä, some 16 years her senior.